Graduate Student-Staff Liaison Committee

 - Your job is to help the students and the Department to communicate.
 If you are willing to listen carefully to both, and if you like to communicate and to analyse problems, you will be able to make a great contribution indeed

 Warwick Economics Society is one of the longest standing academic Students' Union societies and one of the largest on campus with more than 1700 members from 130 degree programmes.
 Its aim is to offer you a diverse range of events which help you to progress, not only academically but also with your chosen career path.
 With sponsors including top law, accountancy and banking firms, the society host some excellent careers events and talks.
 The Society put on some of the most talked about socials on campus, and also boast some of the strongest sports teams at Warwick, providing opportunities to get involved with football and netball in the earlier terms and cricket and rounders later on.
-They also produce Assumptions magazine, and run an annual debating competition where the winners were able to debate in a larger competition against students from other top universities.
+They also produce Assumptions magazine, and run an annual debating competition where the winners are able to debate in a larger competition against students from other top universities.

 Warwick Economics Summit

 Warwick Economics Summit is one of the largest student-run academic conferences in Europe, featuring world-renowned figures, engaging debates and educational workshops.
 The Summit covers a range of global issues including politics, development, finance and psychology.
 It provides an opportunity for anyone with an interest in economic affairs and politics to discuss the latest worldwide developments.
-In the past, the Summit has hosted Nobel Prize-winning academics such as Tawakkol Karman, George Akerlof and John Nash, along with key policy makers such as Andrew Bailey, Laurence Tubiana and Dame Barbara Stocking.
-The weekend offers the chance to meet and learn from a truly diverse group of students, and to socialise with delegates from around the world.
+In the past, the Summit has hosted Nobel Prize-winning academics such as George Akerlof and John Nash, along with key policy makers such as Andrew Bailey.
+The weekend offers the chance to meet and learn from a truly diverse group of students, and to socialise and network with delegates from around the world.
 This year the Summit will be held virtually.
 Find out more at www.warwickeconomicssummit.com/

 Each year we have the opportunity for a certain number of our students to become paid Economics Student Ambassadors to promote the Department and enhance their own student experience.